bolajahmad/proownas/packages/contracts/README.md

 ### The Multisig contract

 The multisig is borrowed from the list of ink-examples, the multisig contract.
+Refer to the (Multisig contract example)[https://github.com/paritytech/ink-examples/blob/main/multisig/lib.rs] by the parity tea.
+This Multisig is based totally on it with adjustment to the retrieve_owners function.